nalgeon/iuliia/README.md

 In general:

--   Only Russian subset of Cyrillic is supported.
+-   Supports only the Russian and Uzbek Cyrillic subsets.
 -   Does not support composite Unicode characters (e.g., `Ё`, but not `Ё`).

 Schema-specific: